 The Pre-PhD courses provide analytical and quantitative tools and methods through coursework in applied mathematics, statistics, econometrics, and microeconomics.
-Students interested in this option are recommended to take at least 48 units of coursework from the following list.
 Students with limited math backgrounds may choose to take additional courses from Carnegie Mellon's undergraduate math program.
-Please note that these are undergraduate courses and will not be counted towards your Heinz degree, but may be useful in strengthening your quantitative skills.
+Please note that some undergraduate courses and will not be counted towards your Heinz degree but may be useful in strengthening your quantitative skills.
 These courses will need to be taken above and beyond the requirements for your Heinz degree.

 Note that all MSPPM students must take the Systems Synthesis project course and there is no thesis alternative for this requirement.
-Highly recommended is to take one or two independent studies to complete a research paper under the guidance of a faculty member with the result of a working paper posted in the Heinz College research papers collection online and possibly submitted for publication.
+Highly recommended is to take an independent study to complete a research paper under the guidance of a faculty member with the result of a working paper and possibly submitted for publication.
 Having been mentored by a faculty member and involved in research provide tremendous advantages when applying to PhD programs.

 Number Course Name Semester Units

+90-770 Econometrics for Policy Spring 12

+90-823 Program Evaluation Fall/Spring 12

 94-834 Applied Econometrics I Fall/Spring 6

 94-835 Applied Econometrics II Fall/Spring 6

-90-823 Program Evaluation Fall/Spring 12

 90-907 Econometric Theory and Methods Spring 12

 90-908 PhD Microeconomics Fall 12

 21-111 Differential Calculus Fall/Spring 10

 21-112 Integral Calculus Fall/Spring 10

 21-120 Differential and Integral Calculus Fall/Spring 10

 21-122 Integration and Approximation Fall/ Spring 10

 21-240 Matrix Algebra with Applications Fall/Spring 10

 21-256 Multivariate Analysis Fall/ Spring 9

-21-257 Models and Methods for Optimization Spring 9

 21-228 Discrete Mathematics Fall/Spring 9

 21-484 Graph Theory Spring 9

 21-341 Linear Algebra Fall/Spring 9

-21-355 Principles of Real Analysis I Fall/Spring 9

-Courses will NOT count towards Heinz degree.
-Courses require prior approval of the Program Director.
+21-355 Principles of Real Analysis I Fall/Spring 9 Courses will NOT count towards Heinz degree.
 See Heinz College-Wide Handbook for policies pertaining to undergraduate coursework.
+Courses taker outside require program director approval